 JOIN OUR TEAM

 We have been blessed by an amazing staff, volunteers, and interns at TJC.
 We have attracted driven and compassionate individuals who bring great ideas, hard work, and a willingness to dive right in!
-For all interested in internships, please contact Thomas Bynum at firstname.lastname@example.org.
-For inquiries about career opportunities or to apply to any open positions, please email email@example.com.
+For all interested in internships, please contact email@example.com.
+For inquiries about career opportunities or to apply to any open positions, please email firstname.lastname@example.org.

-The Tennessee Justice Center is seeking two Staff Attorneys to provide individual legal services and to develop and execute legal and policy solutions to advocate for access to quality and affordable health care, nutrition, and access to justice.
-The individuals who take these positions will have an outsized impact on the lives of low-income Tennessee families and will practice law at the top level of the profession with co-counsel and against adversaries who are among the very best lawyers in the country.
+Position Summary: The Tennessee Justice Center is seeking a Staff Attorney to provide individual legal services and to develop and execute legal and policy solutions to advocate for access to quality and affordable health care, nutrition, and access to justice.
+The person who takes this job will have an outsized impact on the lives of low-income Tennessee families and will practice law at the top level of the profession with co-counsel and against adversaries who are among the very best lawyers in the country.
 At the same time, there will be ample direct client contact and the emotional rewards that accompany those relationships.

 Organization Profile: TJC is a nonprofit organization that works for justice and opportunity for all Tennesseans.
 TJC takes a systemic approach to complex issues, including affordable health care, medical and consumer debt, long term care, nutrition, and access to justice.
 For more information, visit tnjustice.org.